-As discussed in Note 4 - Property, Plant and Equipment, as of March 31, 2009, Generation tested its Texas plants for potential impairment pursuant to SFAS No. 144 and recognized an impairment charge of \$223 million in the first quarter of 2009 to reduce the carrying value of the Handley and Mountain Creek stations to fair value.
+As discussed in Note 4 - Property, Plant and Equipment, as of March 31, 2009, Generation tested its Texas plants for potential impairment and recognized an impairment charge of \$223 million in the first quarter of 2009 to reduce the carrying value of the Handley and Mountain Creek stations to fair value.

 The impairment charge recorded by Generation for the Handley and Mountain Creek stations incorporated the fair values of the plants using unobservable inputs falling within Level 3 of the fair value hierarchy.
-As prescribed by SFAS No. 157, Generation determined fair value considering multiple valuation techniques including the income (discounted cash flow), market (available comparables) and cost (replacement cost) valuation approaches.
+Generation determined fair value considering multiple valuation techniques including the income (discounted cash flow), market (available comparables) and cost (replacement cost) valuation approaches.
 The results were evaluated and weighted, considering the reasonableness of the range indicated by those results.
 Significant inputs used under the income approach included forecasted cash flows based on forecasted generation, forward prices of natural gas and electricity, and overall generation availability in the Electric Reliability Council of Texas (ERCOT), and discount rate assumptions.
 Significant inputs under the transaction approach included market multiples that were derived from comparable transactions for peaking plants in ERCOT and other market regions and discount rate assumptions.